 All assessment for this course is internal.
-Candidates will study four units.
+Candidates will study a minimum of four units.

 Unit 1 - Research and Interview Skills

 - Describe the key elements for journalism research - Carry out journalism research on given topics using secondary sources. - Plan and conduct a research interview on a given topic.